How to Clean Your Carepod

 Step 1: Disassemble

-The first step of your cleaning process is to separate your humidifier into 4 parts.
+The first step of your cleaning process is to separate your Carepod humidifier into 3 parts.

-Remove the white oscillator wand from the appliance and set it aside.
+Remove the white oscillator wand from your humidifier and set it aside.
 Then, lift the top of the humidifier and detach the stainless steel cover.

-To review -- disassemble the humidifier into 4 parts:
+To recap, disassemble the humidifier into 3 parts:

 Step 2: Gently Clean the Wand

-Step 3: Clean or Boil to Sterilize Stainless Steel Parts
+Step 3: Clean, Boil or Add Stainless Steel Parts to Dishwasher

-You may wash the stainless steel humidifier cover and water tank with one of two ways:
+You may wash the stainless steel humidifier water tank and inner lid cover with one of three ways:

-To hand wash, clean with a soft sponge to ensure the stainless steel humidifier inner lid cover and water tank are fully cleaned.
+To hand wash, gently use a soft sponge to clean the stainless steel water tank and the inner lid cover with dish soap and water.

 Either way, the cleaning process is fairly simple and will ensure your humidifier is sterilized.

-Once done, wipe the oscillator, cover, and water tank with a towel in order to dry.
-You may also wipe the main body with a dry towel, to remove any dust or impurities.
+Once done, wipe dry the oscillator wand, inner lid cover, and water tank with a soft towel.
+You may also wipe the Carepod humidifier's main body with a dry towel to remove any dust, if needed.

 And...
 All Done!

 See how simple it is to clean your Carepod?
-With just 3 steps, you'll be done in no time -- use this free time however you like!
+With just 3 steps, you'll be done in no time.

 How to Clean a Regular Humidifier